PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 11:59:32
+Last updated: 2024-04-08 12:00:05
-Random Quote: Barney: "You have no reason to be nervous.
-And I'm going to tell you why in one word."Ted: "And what's that word?"Barney: "Dibs!" - Barney Stinson
+Random Quote: Lily: "We'll all have a wedding dress camp-out.
+It'll be fun!"Barney: "I can't go.
+I've got this thing."Lily: "What thing?"Barney: "A penis!" - Barney Stinson